Luke-Cutter/innernette/README.md

-# Welcome to the Innernette, a Tim and Eric experience site by Luke Cutter
+# Welcome to the Innernette, a Tim and Eric Experience by Luke Cutter

 ## What is the Innernette?